xux/redBikeTiming/README.md

 ## Installation

-Software is distributed as compiled executable file.
-Just download `build` folder and run.
+Software is distributed as compiled executable file (for Win64).
+Just download `win64` folder and run.

 ```sh
 redbiketiming.exe